flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 flutter/flutter and flutter/engine repositories.
 However, we do recommend its use in general.)

-### A word on designing APIs
+### A word on API design

-Designing an API is an art.
+API design is an art.
 Like all forms of art, one learns by practicing.
 The best way to get good at designing APIs is to spend a decade or more designing them, while working closely with people who are using your APIs.
 Ideally, one would first do this in very controlled situations, with small numbers of developers using one's APIs, before graduating to writing APIs that will be used by hundreds of thousands or even millions of developers.

 In the absence of one's own experience, one can attempt to rely on the experience of others.
 The biggest problem with this is that sometimes explaining why an API isn't optimal is a very difficult and subtle task, and sometimes the reasoning doesn't sound convincing unless you already have a lot of experience designing them.